 Pumpkin Saffron Bisque

 An adaptation of the recipe from The Food Network.
-We used marina di chioggia pumpkins from our favorite farmer at Eastern Market.
-A nice balance of savory and nutty flavors.
+We've used marina di chioggia and speckled hen pumpkins from our favorite farmer at Eastern Market.
+A butternut squash can also be used.

 * 3 cups vegetable stock